AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/simplified-left-navigation.md

 description: In the current version of Adobe Workfront the multi-level tabs make it sometimes difficult to navigate and require time-consuming clicks.
 ---

-# Simplified left navigation in `the new Adobe Workfront experience`
+# Simplified left navigation in the new Adobe Workfront experience

-In the current version of `Adobe Workfront` the multi-level tabs make it sometimes difficult to navigate and require time-consuming clicks.
+In the current version of Adobe Workfront the multi-level tabs make it sometimes difficult to navigate and require time-consuming clicks.

-We made several changes in the way information displays in `the new Adobe Workfront experience`.
+We made several changes in the way information displays in the new Adobe Workfront experience.
 Some of the former tabs have been removed and some of them have been moved to a simpler, less-intrusive left navigation panel for several areas and objects.

 For information about tabs that have been removed, see the article [Subtabs replaced by new main areas or filters in the new Adobe Workfront experience](../../workfront-basics/the-new-workfront-experience/subtabs-removed.md).